michael2012z/BitBible/markdown/Etheridge/files/John.md

 23. But if a man is circumcised on the day of shabath because the law of Musha may not be broken, why against me do you murmur, because I have altogether healed a man on the day of shabath?

-24. Judge not with acceptance of persons,With acceptance of faces. but righteous judgment judge you.
+24. Judge not with acceptance of persons,

 25. And some of Urishlem said, Is not this he whom they seek to kill?